By Emily Holland

 3. Fair compensation.
 The importance employees place on pay as a contributing factor to job satisfaction appears to be on the rise, according to the 2016 survey conducted by the SHRM.
 Workers currently rank pay as the second most important factor compared to the fourth most important factor the year prior.
 Benefits rank as the third most important factor with 60 percent rating them as crucial to job satisfaction.
 In essence, employees want to be compensated for their worth and are likely to look for work elsewhere if they’re not.

 But as important as compensation appears to be to employees, many would choose recognition and praise from a higher-up over cash.
 In a survey conducted by the company, BambooHR, one-third of workers said they would rather have an executive send a company-wide email praising their accomplishments than receive a $500 bonus that went unpublicized.

 4. Motivation.
 Understanding your motivation behind the job you either already have or the job you want may help increase job satisfaction as well.
 Asking yourself the following questions:

 5. Life satisfaction.
 Perhaps unsurprisingly, people who are unhappy in life are less likely to find satisfying work.

 A 2010 meta-analysis published in British Psychology Society reviewed 223 studies that examined the link between job satisfaction and life satisfaction (subjective well-being).
 The psychologists concluded that people who are predisposed to be happy and satisfied in life in general are more likely to be happy and satisfied in their work.
 They note that individuals who are generally unhappy in life and seek satisfaction in their work likely will not find it.

 Perhaps nurturing yourself and enhancing your well-being will naturally lead you to satisfaction within a working environment.

-Contact one of our coaches for a free introductory session.
+Contact one of our coaches in Switzerland for a free introductory session.